 Similarly, we can calculate PV for Option B and Option C

-By looking at table above, answer seems quite simple as investment in option C i.e. hedge funds give more returns which help Mr. A to achieve his future investment returns, while investment options of bank deposits and government bonds will need additional investment of $34,330.64 and $37,077.12 on current amount in hand to achieve desired return of $200,000.
+By looking at the table above, the answer seems quite simple as an investment in option C i.e., hedge funds give more returns, which help Mr. A to achieve his future investment returns, while investment options of bank deposits and government bonds will need an additional investment of $34,330.64 and $37,077.12 on current amount in hand to achieve the desired return of $200,000.

 Depending on Mr. A Financial condition, risk capacity decisions can be made.
 While conservative investor prefers to select Option A or B, an aggressive investor will select Option C if he is ready and has the financial capacity to bear the risk.

 - Important for analysis: For every business, it is important to understand future cash inflow or outflow from business; PV calculation turns necessary when you expect a certain level of future cash flow.

 - Fundamental concept: To calculate the value of various investments like bonds, stocks, bank deposits, insurance, and pension funds, you need PV calculations.

 - Time-value of money: level of interest rate, inflation, and periods helps in making on investment return you expect in the future from your investment.
 What is the current value of future worth that helps in making investment decisions?

 - Inflation effect: They make sure that the inflation effect on money is calculated over a period by considering either the inflation rate or discounting the expected rate of return from future cash flow.